7 Best Day Trips from Madrid, Spain

 Avila

 Built near the rolling hills northwest of Madrid, the charming city of Avila is known for its formidable, well-preserved medieval walls.
+The city walls surround an area covering 77 acres, spanning over 2,500 metres, and feature a stunning 88 semicircular towers around the perimeter.

 Avila

-After passing through one of the gates into the walled old quarters, work your way through the stone streets to reach the central public square.
+After passing through one of the gates into the walled old quarter, work your way through the stone streets to reach the central public square.
 Plaza Mercado Chico is the centre of action in Avila.
 From the side streets stretching out from the square, you’ll find most of the shops, restaurants, and cafes.

 Across from the square, take a trip to the Town Hall of Avila.
 The historic site provides a way to kill an hour or two while learning more about the history of the city.